mattlawer/SlideCenter/README.md

 	`./compil.sh`

 3. To install the .deb file on your jailbroken iOS device:
-	-SSH the file to your iDevice and install it with iFile -SSH the file to your iDevice and install it with this command: `dpkg -i ./SlideCenter.deb`
+	1. SSH the file to your iDevice and install it with iFile
+	2. SSH the file to your iDevice and install it with this command: `dpkg -i ./SlideCenter.deb`

 4. To enable it go to the Settings app in notifications section and enable the Slide Center Widget to show in the Notification Center.